 An imbalance in proper brain chemistry is a common cause of depression.
-With TMS therapy, magnetic pulses stimulate neurons in the mood center of the brain which, in turn, help alleviate depression.
+With TMS therapy, magnetic pulses stimulate neurons of the brain which, in turn, help alleviate depression.
 Many people suffer from this type of depression, caused by a chemical imbalance, and don’t even realize it.
 The signs of depression include sadness and melancholy that doesn’t seem to go away, a lack of energy, irritability, change in sleeping and/or eating habits, and a lack of interest in activities that used to be enjoyable.

 Many people have treatment resistant depression, where antidepressants have helped little if at all.
 Transcranial Magnetic Stimulation is an excellent alternative depression treatment.
 Also, whether or not antidepressants have helped previously, TMS therapy can still be effective.